atk4/data/docs/persistence.rst

     $m->load(123)->duplicate(124)->replace();

-Now the record 124 will be replaced with the new data using.
+Now the record 124 will be replaced with the data taken from record 123.
 For SQL that means calling 'replace into x'.

 .. warning::